ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/clojure-collector/Additional-configuration-options.md

 [[/setup-guide/images/clojure-collector-setup-guide/10.png]]

-Setting the environment to 'development' means you can view the status of the collector on `http://{{COLLECTOR URL}}/status`.
-It is set to production by default.
+Setting the environment to 'production' will hide the status of the collector on `http://{{COLLECTOR URL}}/status`.
+It is set to 'development' by default.

 <a name="3bii" ></a>